 });

-Each “port” visualization has it’s own pair of files, one for the JSON visualization graph specification (##-vega.json) and one for the actual graph data (##-data.json).
+Each “port” visualization has its own pair of files, one for the JSON visualization graph specification (##-vega.json) and one for the actual graph data (##-data.json).
 This naming convention makes it very straightforward to programmatically change the display—via doParse()—when the port popup registers a new selection.

 <div>Select port: <select name="port" onchange="doParse(this.value)">